How do I Apply?

 ACT: 18 in both English and reading sections.
 Our ACT code is 2096.

-- Download and submit the International Student Financial Aid Application and Certification of Finances form.
-Completed forms and bank statements can be submitted by email to email@example.com.
-All students are required to complete these forms and submit bank statements or other financial documentation (no older than 6 months).
+- Download and submit the Certification of Finances form.
+The completed form and bank statements can be submitted by email to firstname.lastname@example.org.
+All students are required to complete this form and submit bank statements or other financial documentation (no older than 6 months).
 The U.S. government requires all applicants to provide proof of ability to pay tuition and living expenses before the University can issue necessary forms to obtain a visa.

 Official records can be sent directly to: